2026 Notes of Annual Parish Meeting 21 May 2026

 Investments

-The Trust investments continue to produce income of c. £8000 per annum, which then become available for the Trustees to distribute grants.
+The Trust investments continue to produce income of c. £8275 per annum, which then became available for the Trustees to distribute grants.
 Investments are held by the Church of England Board of Finance.
 Over the last year both Investment Accounts have shown a small increase in funds – these do of course, fluctuate.

 Trustees